USS Experiment (1832)

 USS Experiment was a schooner of the United States Navy launched in 1832.
 She was laid in 1831 in the Washington Navy Yard, and was launched in April 1832.
 Commissioned into the US Navy, Lieutenant William Mervine was placed in command of Experiment.

 From mid-1832 until mid-1833, Experiment cruised the Atlantic coast between Boston, Massachusetts, and Charleston, South Carolina.
 After undergoing repairs at Norfolk, Virginia, she sailed for the West Indies, returning to New York City in June 1835.
 During the remaining three years of her service, Experiment was often used for surveying.
 From 1839 to 1848, when she was sold, she as a receiving ship at Philadelphia, Pennsylvania.

+The following is a relevant observation about the schooner USS Experiment and its seaworthiness from the historical book, Evils and Abuses in the Naval and Merchant Service Exposed, 1838, pages 10 & 11.

+As quoted from the author William McNally, fromerly of the US Navy.

+"A new idea entered into the head of the secretary or the navy commissioners, (which I know not.)
+The latter had tried several experiments, such as building the U. S. schooner Experiment, and being so successful in that thought that they must try another on the pay of the petty officers."